In 2010, there were more than 1.5 million individuals and 56,000 businesses filing for bankruptcy. Mike Cleary of Atlanta suffered both.

 It’s a scenario that many small business owners faced between 2007 and 2009, that dark economic period that’s now been dubbed the Great Recession.
 Even the successful among small businesses — those lucky enough to overcome the significant hurdles that threaten even the most fledgling of entrepreneurs — just couldn’t rise above an economy in which consumers refused to spend.

 According to figures released in July by the San Francisco Federal Reserve, consumers cut their spending during this critical period by $7,300 per person.
 For businesses that weren’t selling essentials, revenue simply dried up.

-As the business debts tied to their home equity mounted, the Cleary’s house fell into foreclosure.
-Just one of 2.9 million other bankruptcy filings reported that year suggest he was one of many Americans who, because of a comatose economy, financial mistakes, a raw deal in a mortgage loan or just plain bad luck, were pushed out of a middle class life and into a whole new world.
+As the business debts tied to their home equity mounted, the Clearys’ house fell into foreclosure.
+Just one of 2.9 million bankruptcy filings reported that year, the Clearys were among many Americans who, because of a comatose economy, financial mistakes, a raw deal in a mortgage loan or just plain bad luck, were pushed out of a middle class life and into a whole new world.
 And for those like Cleary, who landed in bankruptcy, it was a world in which the old rules no longer applied.

 Unlike digging out of debt, bankruptcy is about starting over.
 But while it provides a clean slate, it’s also a black mark.
 The Clearys had always been able to pay their bills and save money; a banker once told them they had the highest credit he’d ever seen.
 Then, suddenly, they had virtually nothing.

 Bankruptcy also means no access to credit.
-In a country where the average household has at least four credit cards and$6,800 in debt (according to 2010 figures), living on income alone can seem impossible.
+In a country where the average household had at least four credit cards and $6,800 in debt in 2010, living on income alone seemed impossible.

 Getting Back to Basics